kubernetes/website/content/en/blog/_posts/2022-02-17-updated-dockershim-faq.md

 [dep]: https://dev.to/inductor/wait-docker-is-deprecated-in-kubernetes-now-what-do-i-do-e4m

-### Is there any tooling that can help me find Dockershim in use
+### Is there any tooling that can help me find dockershim in use

 Yes!
 The [Detector for Docker Socket (DDS)][dds] is a kubectl plugin to detect if active Kubernetes workloads are mounting the docker socket (docker.sock) volume.
 Find more details and usage patterns in the [DDS project's README][dds].